Robust Inference on Average Treatment Effects with Possibly More Covariates than Observations: Treatment Effects Model

 \begin{remark}[Simplifications for $\mu_{\t,\t}$] Identification of $\mu_{\t,\t}$ does not require Assumption \ref{ignorability}. $Y(\t)$ is fully observed for the sub-population of interest and so a simple average will deliver $\mu_{\t,\t} = \E[ \indicator\{\D = \t\} Y] / p_\t$.
 Note that \eqref{eqn-tot moments} reduces to this when $\t = \t'$.
 For $\tot$ this means we must only estimate the function $\mut(x_i)$ for $\t = 0$.
 Intuitively, we must use comparison group observations to proxy for treated units, but not the other way around.
 Thus, for certain parameters of interest, Assumption \ref{ignorability} can be weakened to hold only for the comparison group.
 However, we cover generic estimands, without necessarily specifying a comparison group, and so we maintain Assumption \ref{ignorability} for simplicity, rather than keeping track of hosts of special cases. \end{remark}

-\begin{remark}[Efficient Influence Functions] The functions $\psi_\t(\cdot)$ and $\psi_{\t, \t'}(\cdot)$ are the efficient influence functions.
-Thus, our estimators have the interpretation of being plug-in versions of these influence functions.
-Indeed, as discussed Section \ref{sec-efficiency}, our estimators will be asymptotically linear with this influence function. \end{remark}
+\begin{remark}[Efficient Influence Functions] The efficient influence functions in this model are exactly $\psi_\t(\cdot)$ and $\psi_{\t, \t'}(\cdot)$, and so our estimators have the interpretation of being plug-in versions of these, and indeed, will be asymptotically linear with this influence function (see Section \ref{sec-efficiency}). \end{remark}